prasdud/DISAC/README.md

 1. Explain block and blockchain codebase
 2. Temporary site to handle API calls, 2 logins, 3 dashboards
 3. Certificate generator, build template with latex and automate with python for csv of student data?

+## LONG TERM
+1. How to scale up?
+Multiple universities.